The Ladies' City Tennis League of Charleston had its unofficial start in 1973 when members of

 As a group governing body, the joint responsibilities of the Board officers include:

-- appoint a scheduler in May, review the following season's calendar with the scheduler, and review the completed match schedule in July (article X)
+- appoint a scheduler in May, review the following season's calendar with the scheduler, and review the completed match schedule (article X)

 - receive and review applications for new teams and decide on division placement of new teams (articles V and VII)